 Much of the content in the book can be found in the articles and links that I’ve written and shared and will continue to write and share.
-But this single book saves you wading through the quarter million words and hundreds – probably thousands – of links, allowing you to quickly go to subjects like “Medical Equipment You Should Have at Home” and “How to Know if You Have the Virus” and – more happily – “How to Know if You are Cured”.
+But this single book saves you wading through everything and the hundreds – probably thousands – of related links, allowing you to quickly go to subjects like “Medical Equipment You Should Have at Home” and “How to Know if You Have the Virus” and – more happily – “How to Know if You are Cured”.

 The document also contains a roundup of the most persuasive (in my non-doctor opinion) of the various remedies and treatments to help reduce the impact of the virus, and information about where all such items can be purchased.

 I am offering this document, completely free of charge, to all the Silver, Gold, Diamond and Platinum Travel Insider Supporters who have so kindly and generously chosen to help keep this website up and running.
 Without your help, none of this would be possible – as always, my sincerest appreciation and thanks.